minprog/prog-project/info/10 Syllabus.md

 *Code reviews* --- Every Wednesday from the second week on, you will perform a systematic review of the codebase of one of your team members.
 You will get a list of topics to help you focus your feedback.
 This will help you, and your team members, to deliver better code as part of the final application.

-*Guest lectures* --- Where possible, some guest lectures will be schedules.
+*Guest lectures* --- Where possible, some guest lectures will be scheduled.
 These lectures will help you get ideas on how to make your project even better and what to do when the projects are over.
 As a general rule, you need to attend them all.

 *Process book* --- Together with your completed software project, you will hand in a process book that documents the development process as well as the finalized application.
 This will help us grade your project.